jembi/openhim-console/README.md

 * Configure clients that can access particular routes
 * Monitor the operations of the OpenHIM application

-:warning:  **The OpenHIM Administration Console is currently in early active development and is not yet ready for production use.**

 See the [development roadmap](https://github.com/jembi/openhim-console/wiki/OpenHIM-console-Development-Roadmap) for more details on what is to come!

 Developer guide